Parsifal-M/backstage-opa-plugins/example-opa-policies/README.md

-## This directory contains example OPA policies
+## This Directory Contains Example OPA Policies

-These policies are example policies that can be used to test the OPA server.
+These policies are example policies that are automatically loaded into the OPA container when you run `docker compose up -d`.
 Feel free to modify them as needed!

+This is purely for local development.

 ## Catalog "Rules"

-Here are some rules that can be used in the catalog to build conditional rules and some examples of how they can be used.
+Here are some helpful rules that can be used in the catalog to build conditional rules and some examples of how they can be used.
 Keep in mind you can also construct your own rules using the documentation found [here](https://backstage.io/docs/permissions/custom-rules) and use them in the same way below.

 ### HAS_ANNOTATION